-Rumors began to spread of Delphine’s short temper and mistreatment of her slaves.
-Local authorities were sent to check on her household and make sure she was following laws.
+Rumors began to spread of Madame Lalaurie’s short temper and mistreatment of her slaves.
+Often referred to as the Savage Mistress, Madame Lalaurie gained a bad reputation for her severe and callous treatment of her slaves.
+Madame Lalaurie’s slaves were often noticed as appearing haggard but in public, she was polite to black people and was attentive toward her slaves’ well-being.
+However, local authorities were sent to check on her household and make sure she was following laws.

-They couldn’t find anything amiss, but neighbors continued to suspect that something sinister happening on the top floor; Delphine’s slaves would come and go far too quickly.
+They couldn’t find anything amiss, but neighbors continued to suspect that something sinister happening on the top floor; Madame Lalaurie’s slaves would come and go far too quickly.

 One day, neighbors heard a commotion in the Lalaurie backyard.
-Delphine’s 12-year-old slave Leah had hit a snag while combing her mistress’s hair, and Delphine was not happy about it.
+Madame Lalaurie’s 12-year-old slave Leah had hit a snag while combing her mistress’s hair, and Madame Lalaurie was not happy about it.

 The older woman chased the girl down to the courtyard, then the girl turned and ran back up to the top floor.
 Leah backed herself up against the balcony railing in an attempt to avoid punishment, but she ended up falling – although some say she threw herself – to the pavement below and died.

 The Lalauries hurried to collect the girl’s body and bury her on their property, but the damage to their reputation was done.
-Eventually Delphine was arrested, her slaves put up for auction.
-Being the powerful woman she was, Delphine was able to get off with just a fine.
+After word spread of incident with Leah, an investigation was conducted on the Lalauries where they were found guilty of illegal cruelty.
+Madame Lalaurie was arrested and was forced to let go of nine slaves; they were put up for auction.
+Being the powerful woman she was, Madame Lalaurie was able to get off with just a fine.
 As for her slaves, she asked relatives buy them and return them to her, which they happily obliged.

 Her stature in upper Creole society began to spiral downward; her neighbors had already lost respect for her and started to decline party invitations.

-Neighbors, who had come over to help put out the fire, started wondering why Delphine’s servants weren’t assisting the fire marshals.
-When Delphine heard this, she famously replied, “Nevermind the servants, save my valuables.
+Neighbors, who had come over to help put out the fire, started wondering why Madame Lalaurie’s servants weren’t assisting the fire marshals.
+When Madame Lalaurie heard this, she famously replied, “Nevermind the servants, save my valuables.
 This way gentlemen, this way.”

 But after hearing the old cook’s story, the authorities knew they had to keep searching the house.
 They went to the top floor, broke down the doors, and came face-to-face with a grisly site: over a dozen slaves, some chained to the wall, others in cages.
+Rescuers reached the attic they found slaves chained and starving.
+Many were suspended by their necks and badly mutilated with various scars.
+Some had bloody welts, living in gruel, and wearing iron collars with inward facing spikes.
 According to newspaper stories, body parts were scattered across the floor, organs and heads piled in buckets.
 Still more were stretched by their limbs, hanging on for dear life.

 The once-helpful group of neighbors morphed into a ferocious mob, appalled at the atrocities committed on their own street.
+A mob of about 4,000 people ransacked the house, looting and pillaging as they went.
+Everyone was enraged and disgusted by Madame Lalaurie’s extreme form of punishment.
 They ransacked the mansion and nearly demolished it.

 The criminal herself fled immediately to the port, jumping on a ship and leaving behind the glamour and prestige she had taken a life to build.
 Little is known of her after that.
 Rumors circulated that she went to Europe and came back to New Orleans later in life.
 Records show she died in Paris in 1849, although her body was later exhumed and moved back to her hometown.